longfish/drone3d/README.md

 # Drone3D

 Drone3D is a C++ drone package used to rescue randomly distributed survivors based on Gazebo and ROS-1.
-This package adopted the drone controller program of [sjtu-drone](https://github.com/tahsinkose/sjtu-drone) and has beed tested in Ubuntu 18.04/20.04 (Please **notice** that the current package is not guaranteed to work on older versions of Ubuntu).
+This package adopted the drone controller program of [sjtu-drone](https://github.com/tahsinkose/sjtu-drone) and has beed tested in Ubuntu 18.04/20.04.
 To get rid of all the dependency issues, a docker image is also created to ease the running of drone3d package.

 The package first create a world with a drone landed at the central red plate.
 Then multiple survivors are generated at random positions.
 The shortest route for traversing all survivors is calculated using RoutePlanner class.
 Drone would follow this route to visit each survivor and finally return to its initial position.